adamhurm/apollo-mitmproxy/README.md

 This is a summary of a few different guides.
 All credit to the [References](#references) for creating the solution below.

 ### Download Apollo IPA
-ℹ️ Windows is required for this portion due to the older version of iTunes.
+ℹ️ This step requires Windows to use the older iTunes version.

 Follow [this guide](https://github.com/qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy) to get Apollo 1.15.9 IPA with iTunes 12.6.5 and Charles Proxy.
 1. Set up an interactive https proxy ([mitmproxy](https://mitmproxy.org/),[Burp](https://portswigger.net/burp/communitydownload),[Charles](https://www.charlesproxy.com/download/)).